-General Assembly Of North Carolina 1 Definitions. - The following definitions apply in this section: (c) 2 North Carolina Adjusted Gross Income. adjusted gross income. - Adjusted (1) 3 gross income, as determined under the Code, adjusted as provided in 4 G.S.
+- (c) Definitions.
+The following definitions apply in this section: - (1) North Carolina Adjusted Gross Income.adjusted gross income.
+Adjusted gross income, as determined under the Code, adjusted as provided in G.S.
 105-134.6 and G.S.
 105-134.7.G.S.
-105-134.6A.
-5 Permanently and Totally Disabled. totally disabled. - Unable to engage in (2) 6 any substantial gainful activity by reason of any medically determinable 7 physical or mental impairment that can be expected to result in death or that 8 has lasted or can be expected to last for a continuous period of not less than 9 12 months.
-For the purpose of this section, a minor is permanently and 10 totally disabled if the impact of the impairment on the minor's ability to 11 function is equivalent in severity to that which would make an adult unable 12 to engage in any substantial gainful activity.
-13 Limitations. - A nonresident or part-year resident who claims the credit allowed by (d) 14 this section shall reduce the amount of the credit by multiplying it by the fraction calculated 15 under G.S.
+105-134.6A. - (2) Permanently and Totally Disabled. totally disabled.
+Unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or that has lasted or can be expected to last for a continuous period of not less than 12 months.
+For the purpose of this section, a minor is permanently and totally disabled if the impact of the impairment on the minor's ability to function is equivalent in severity to that which would make an adult unable to engage in any substantial gainful activity. - (d) Limitations.
+A nonresident or part-year resident who claims the credit allowed by this section shall reduce the amount of the credit by multiplying it by the fraction calculated under G.S.
 105-134.5(b) or (c), as appropriate.
-The credit allowed under this section may not 16 exceed the amount of tax imposed by this Part for the taxable year reduced by the sum of all 17 credits allowable, except payments of tax made by or on behalf of the taxpayer."
-18 SECTION 8.
-G.S.
-105-164.3 reads as rewritten: 19 "§ 105-164.3.
+The credit allowed under this section may not exceed the amount of tax imposed by this Part for the taxable year reduced by the sum of all credits allowable, except payments of tax made by or on behalf of the taxpayer."

+"§ 105-164.3.
 Definitions.

-20 The following definitions apply in this Article: 21 22 (37b) School instructional material. - Written material commonly used by a 23 student in a course of study as a reference and to learn the subject being taught.
-The following is an all-inclusive list: 24 25 Reference books.
-26 b.
+The following definitions apply in this Article:

+- (37b) School instructional material.
+Written material commonly used by a student in a course of study as a reference and to learn the subject being taught.
+The following is an all-inclusive list:

+- a.
+Reference books.

+- b.
 Reference maps and globes.
-27 Textbooks. c.
-28 d.
-Workbooks.
-Defined in the Streamlined Agreement.
-29 30 (44)Storage. - The keeping or retention in this State for any purpose, except sale 31 in the regular course of business, of tangible personal property or digital 32 property purchased from a retailer.
-The term does not include a purchaser's 33 storage of tangible personal property or digital property in any of the 34 following circumstances: 35 When the purchaser is able to document that at the time the purchaser 36 acquires the property the property is designated for the purchaser's 37 use outside the State and the purchaser subsequently takes it outside 38 the State and uses it solely outside the State.
-39 When the purchaser acquires the property to process, fabricate, b.
-40 manufacture, or otherwise incorporate it into or attach it to other 41 property for the purchaser's use outside the State and, after 42 incorporating or attaching the purchased property, the purchaser 43 subsequently takes the other property outside the State and uses it 44 solely outside the State.
-45 46

-(45a)Streamlined Agreement. - The Streamlined Sales and Use Tax Agreement as amended as of December 19, 2011.
+- c.
+Textbooks.d.
+Workbooks. - d.
+Workbooks.Defined in the Streamlined Agreement. - (44) Storage.
+The keeping or retention in this State for any purpose, except sale in the regular course of business, of tangible personal property or digital property purchased from a retailer.
+The term does not include a purchaser's storage of tangible personal property or digital property in any of the following circumstances: - a.
+When the purchaser is able to document that at the time the purchaser acquires the property the property is designated for the purchaser's use outside the State and the purchaser subsequently takes it outside the State and uses it solely outside the State. - b.
+When the purchaser acquires the property to process, fabricate, manufacture, or otherwise incorporate it into or attach it to other property for the purchaser's use outside the State and, after incorporating or attaching the purchased property, the purchaser subsequently takes the other property outside the State and uses it solely outside the State. - (45a) Streamlined Agreement.
+The Streamlined Sales and Use Tax Agreement as amended as of December 19, 2011.
 May 24, 2012.